TrustCloud launches native ServiceNow application to deliver enterprise-grade continuous control monitoring. Read more →

 ISO 9001 is an internationally recognized standard for quality management systems.
 It provides a framework for organizations to establish and maintain an effective quality management system.
 One important aspect of ISO 9001 is the requirement for data control and management.
 Data plays a crucial role in decision-making and ensuring the effectiveness of the quality management system.

-Under ISO 9001, organizations are required to determine the data that is necessary for the operation of their processes and for monitoring, measuring, and analysing their performance.
+Under ISO 9001, organizations are required to determine the data that is necessary for the operation of their processes and for monitoring, measuring, and analyzing their performance.
 This data can include various types of information, such as customer feedback, product or service performance data, internal audit results, and employee training records.

 Organizations should also establish mechanisms for regular review of the data to identify any issues or opportunities for improvement.
 By effectively managing data within the scope of ISO 9001, organizations can enhance their ability to meet customer requirements, improve customer satisfaction, and drive continuous improvement.
 Data-driven decision-making allows organizations to identify areas of improvement and take proactive measures to prevent nonconformities or customer complaints.
 Overall, effective data management is a key component of ISO 9001 and contributes to the success of an organization’s quality management system